Economics: AA-T Degree

 Calculus II

-Restricted Electives: List B
+Required Electives: List B (3-5 units)

-Complete 1 course from the following:3-5
+Complete one course from the following: 3-5

-Any LIST A course not already used.
+Any List A course not already used.

 Economic History of the U.S.

-United States History 1
+United States History to 1877

 United States History 2